tharushaH/uno-flip/README.md

 - Easily extensible and modifiable code for future enhancements.
 - Handles 2-4 players

-## Requirements

-- Java Development Kit (JDK) 8 or higher
-- A terminal or command prompt to run the game

 ## Installation

 1. Clone the repository to your local machine using Git: